 FPUC's DSM Plan is cost-effective based upon the Rate Impact Measure (RIM) test and results in a net decrease in ratepayers' monthly rates.
-Although the Commission has allowed savings from audit programs to be counted towards the achievement of DSM goals in previous proceedings, staff recommends that no behavioral savings associated with audit programs be counted towards goals in this proceeding because behavioral savings are not directly monitorable.
-Even with the removal of projected behavioral savings from audits, FPUC's DSM Plan is projected to meet or exceed the annual goals set by the Commission in Order No. PSC-13-0645-PAA-EU.
+Although we have allowed savings from audit programs to be counted towards the achievement of DSM goals in previous proceedings, no behavioral savings associated with audit programs shall be counted towards goals in this proceeding because behavioral savings are not directly monitorable.
+Even with the removal of projected behavioral savings from audits, FPUC's DSM Plan is projected to meet or exceed the annual goals we set in Order No. PSC-13-0645-PAA-EU.

-The Commission should approve the programs contained in FPUC's DSM Plan.
-In addition, the Commission should allow FPUC to file for cost recovery of the programs in the Energy Conservation Cost Recovery (ECCR) clause proceeding.
-FPUC, however, must demonstrate that its expenditures to implement these programs are reasonable and prudent in order to recover the expenditures through the ECCR clause.
-Staff recommends that FPUC may not discontinue its
+Therefore, we approve the programs contained in FPUC's DSM Plan.
+In addition, we shall allow FPUC to file for cost recovery of the programs in the ECCR clause proceeding.

+FPUC, however, shall demonstrate that its expenditures to implement these programs are reasonable and prudent in order to recover the expenditures through the ECCR clause.
+FPUC shall not discontinue its DSM programs or change its programs' rebate levels without seeking our formal approval.